MartinNyaga/Netflixx/README.md

 # Technologies Used
 Language: JavaScript
-Framework: React
+Library: React
-TMDB API: The Movie Database API to fetch movie information and trailers.
-Additional Features (Future Work)
+APIs: TMDB api and YouTube api

 # Collaboration
 This project is a collaborative effort, and the team includes the following contributors:

-Martin Nyaga
+Martin Nyaga(Scram master)
 Mishack Patrick
 Genevive Mbesi
-Nicole Njeri
+Nicole Mugeshi
 Misra Abdi
-Gift
+Gift Kimani

-# Challenges
+# Known Bugs
-The most significant challenge we anticipate is efficient Git collaboration since it might be a new experience for some team members.
-We will maintain good communication and follow best practices to ensure smooth collaboration and version control throughout the project.
+Currently no bugs at the moment

 # How to Contribute
 If you would like to contribute to Netflixx, please fork the repository, make your changes in a feature branch, and submit a pull request.
 We welcome any feedback, bug reports, or feature requests to make the app even better.